 “Life is grace.
 Sleep is forgiveness.
 The night absolves.
 Darkness wipes the slate clean, not spotless to be sure, but clean enough for another day’s chalking.”

-― Frederick Buechner,
+― Frederick Buechner, The Alphabet of Grace

 I breathe in once again and know I’m ready for another day’s chalking, another day of grace.